chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_cleanse.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``cleanse`` subcommand is used to re-set the |chef server| to the state it was in before the first time the ``reconfigure`` subcommand is run to destroy all data, configuration files, and logs.
+The ``cleanse`` subcommand is used to re-set the |chef server| to the state it was in prior to the first time the ``reconfigure`` subcommand is run.
+This command will destroy all data, configuration files, and logs.

 This subcommand has the following syntax: